 Will my weekly benefit amount change?

-Extended benefits come with strict job search requirements that are different from regular unemployment job search requirements and the consequences for failing to meet these requirements are high.
-If you apply and qualify for extended benefits, we’ll send you new instructions for conducting your job search.
-PLEASE NOTE: Job search requirements are currently suspended for regular and extended unemployment benefits.
-When job search requirements are reinstated, you will need to comply with the stricter requirements.
+Extended Benefits come with strict job search requirements that are different from regular unemployment job search requirements and the consequences for failing to meet these requirements are high.
+If you apply and qualify for Extended Benefits when searching for work is required, we’ll send you new instructions for conducting your job search.
+See the COVID-19 update below.

-Up to 20 weeks are available for qualifying claims.
-The U.S. Department of Labor makes the decision on how many weeks are available under this program, and we’ll notify you if that number changes or if the extended benefits program ends.
+On Dec.
+13, 2020, federal law reduced the number of EB weeks available from 20 to 13.
+You can currently receive up to 13 weeks if you are qualified.
+The U.S. Department of Labor decides how many weeks are available under this program.
+We’ll notify you if that number changes or if the Extended Benefits program ends.

 What if I’m claiming outside of Washington?